-The service will continue to review its capital plan along with its Treasury management position as additional borrowing is will be required to deliver the current capital plan.
+The service will continue to review its capital plan along with its Treasury management position as additional borrowing will be required to deliver the current capital plan.
 The Authority is also currently developing a Strategic Asset Management Plan.
 It is anticipated that taking a more strategic approach to the management of its assets will enable future revenue savings to be identified and made.
 This may also lead to the identification of opportunities to raise capital receipts which would be used to invest directly back into the Services capital programme and may reduce any future need to borrow.
-It is expected that this will be available towards the end of Q2 in 2024/25.
 The MTFS is updated quarterly and will be updated as appropriate for key changes.